| Lesson 7 || Analyzing your audience |

 In addition to specific documents such as the RFP and Site Planner, there are a number of methods you can use to gather data regarding sign and metaphor needs.

 Before designing signs and metaphors, you must know who your audiences are because different kinds of audiences may respond in various ways to the same signs and metaphors.
+Remember that your audience is the client as well as the many end users: investors, customers, suppliers, and so on.

 There are many methods for gathering data about an audience, including: